Happy Dracula Day & Birthday to Bela Lugosi!

 I’ve made a separate page on

-Bela Lugosi and Dracula day
+Bela Lugosi and Dracula day as well as The Vampire Bible

 Bram Stoker’s novel Dracula was based on the 15th century Romanian Prince Vlad Tepes also known as Vlad the Impaler and Dracula as Son of the Dragon.
 Among the Romani people Vlad was and still is revered for defending his country against the Turks.
 Vlad’s manner of impaling his victims was to make an example of them (which I think and wish to be used in our times, being as punishment by jail does not seem to work) and be a warning to others.
 Sadly Vlad even used his method for those who’s ‘crime’ was as minor as lying.
 Vlad’s reputation, if not historical accounts inspired Stoker to write Dracula, written centuries later.
 Vlad thought to have been born in what then was a town called Sighisora which was at the time part of Transylvania (now part of Romania) , the younger son of Wallachian Prince Vlad Dracul, who was a warlord and inducted into the Royal Society ‘Order of the Dragon’ which was one reason he was called Dracula as in medieval times the dragon was synonymous with the devil.
 In Romanian language the word Dracula means ‘son of the dragon’ and in turn son of the devil, so he lived up to his name.